 Rion Dennis is the Advocacy and Legislative Director for AFR/AFREF and leads Capitol Hill outreach focusing on financial services legislation and regulation.
 During a 20 year career in advocacy for progressive causes, Rion has worked for numerous federal, state and local campaigns for economic justice.
 Rion directed lobbying efforts for the corporate accountability campaign with the Change to Win Labor Federation, led campaigns to reform voting rights, criminal justice and medicaid expansion as Regional Director for the NAACP, and coordinated federal, state and local campaigns for minimum wage increases and workers rights with ROC United.
 Additionally, Rion served as Executive Director of Progressive Maryland, the state’s largest progressive advocacy organization, where he directed numerous successful legislative and electoral campaigns which have enacted substantive reforms to protect workers, minorities, incarcerated peoples and marginalized communities.

-Mandla Deskins is the Advocacy Coordinator for Take on Wall Street at AFR/AFREF, where he manages and moves policy advocacy campaigns to advance our agenda in Congress.
+Mandla Deskins is the Advocacy Manager for Take on Wall Street at AFR/AFREF, where he manages and moves policy advocacy campaigns to advance our agenda in Congress.
 Prior to joining the team, Mandla held advocacy and organizing positions at national, state and local non-profit organizations, working with grasstops and grassroots leaders on education, criminal justice, and to advance various other civil rights issues.
 Mandla is also a proud father of three young scholars.

 Darrell Diggins – Operations Manager